-Article 20: Creation of Advisory Committees
+Article 19: Creation of Advisory Committees

-The Board may decide to create Advisory Committees, which shall essentially have a consultative and advisory function to the Gavi Alliance and shall not have any decision-making power.
+The Board may create Advisory Committees, which shall essentially have a consultative and advisory function to the Gavi Alliance and shall not have any decision-making power.
+The functions of any Advisory Committee and any requirements for members shall be specified in the Terms of Reference for each Advisory Committee as approved by the Board from time to time.

 IV.
 REPRESENTATION, SIGNATURE, LIABILITY AND INDEMNIFICATION